-"I've long believed that talent is distributed equally—regardless of economic status, race, ethnicity, national origin or zip code—but opportunity is not.
+"I've long believed that talent is distributed equally, but opportunity is not.
 The difference maker, the great engine of economic and social mobility that helps turn talent into opportunity, is education, and in the 21st century, especially higher education.
 To have the most opportunity, to get the best jobs in a knowledge-based economy and the ensure Texas is the leader in that economy, education beyond high school is essential."

 J.B.
 Milliken, Chancellor, The University of Texas System

 Student Success is core to the mission of The University of Texas System, and the Office of Academic Affairs works with UT System institutions to ensure that students have the support they need to access and succeed in college.